 College students are not known for being neat, and they accumulate a TON of trash.
 This is a 7-gallon trashcan with a step-on pedal and lid.
 Pack trash can liners and remind your teen why they need to use them.

 Some students like to have decorative storage solutions, and this option is popular.

 Twin XL Bedding

-This is the very best way to make a hard-as-rock dorm bed more comfortable.
-There are egg crates (which tend to less expensive), memory foam and much more expensive high tech toppers to choose from.
-If your teen can feel the differences in the options in a Target, you can both make the decision pretty quickly.
+If your teen can feel the differences in the options at a Target store, you can decide quickly.
 Otherwise, choose one that works with your budget.
 They will all help your teen have a more comfortable place to sleep.

 You Might Also Want to Read:

 How to Shop for College: 25 Bestselling Dorm Essentials — just in case you want even MORE ideas about what your teen might enjoy using at the dorm.

 Moving Into the Dorm: 12 Things That Will Save Your Life — here are the best ideas about managing move-in day, like a pro!